Xaviera Simmons: Personal life and education

 Simmons was raised in New York City to a practicing Buddhist parent in an extremely creative and matriarchal atmosphere.
 Simmons has mentioned many times in lectures the unique mixture of being raised by Buddhists while also attending various denominations of the Black Church.
 Simmons traveled frequently to Bangor, Maine as a child and this mixture of New York City and rural Maine have formed many of the ideas inside of her work.
 Simmons has stated in her lectures and writings that she is a descendant of Black American enslaved persons, European colonizers and Indigenous persons through the institution of chattel slavery on both sides of her family's lineage.

 Simmons received her BFA from Bard College in 2004, studying under An-My Lê, Larry Fink, Mitch Epstein, Lucy Sante and Stephen Shore.
 She completed the Whitney Museum of American Art’s Independent Study Program in Studio Art in 2005, while simultaneously completing a two-year actor-training conservatory with The Maggie Flanigan Studio.

 Simmons has held teaching positions at Harvard University, Yale University and Columbia University.

 Simmons has shown consistently with David Castillo Gallery since 2010.

+Simmons was awarded the 2008 David C. Driskell Prize from the High Museum of Art.